miaotsi/Accelerated-C-/README.md

 Output one line: When the length of the int is not satisfied, you can enter a string for a long character Logical Operators: The logic operator is left-bound.
 If the program has found that the program has found that the the value of the left operator of || is true, it does not even calculate the number of right operators.
 The arithmetic operator has priority.
 The the arithmatic operators go first, and then the logical operation.
 For Loop Body: Starting from 0, you can see intuitively the number of cycles and the closing conditions.

+*Nov 4
+**Calculating grades

+When decimals are defined, floats are generally used in stead of float, which is smaller.
+If the more than two strings are separated simply  by a blank character, the strings are automatically connected to together.
+Therefore, for long sentences, we can write multiple lines for easy reading.
+When a variable is defined, the initial value should be given.
+Setprecision (int) is a controller, and setprecision (3) means that there are two valid numbers before the decimal point and one afer.
+Setprecision (int) acts on all subsequent outputs, so it is often necessary to restore the original accuracy.
+Record the previous precision with streamsize prec = cout.precision(), and restore the original value with setprecision(prec).
+"If (cin>>x)" and "cin >> x; If (cin);" have the same effect.
+Cin can be transformed to return to a bool value.

+Replace the mean with the median: vector (double) is a vector, a vector is a container that stores a collection of data, and double is the type of data within the vector. vector (double) homework; The "homework.push_back (x)" function is to add a new element to the end of the vector.
+"typedef vector<double>::size_type vec_sz; vec_sz size = homework.size();" uses library-defined "size_type" to avoid local variables. "vrc_sz" is an alternative name for "vector<double>::size_type".
+sort (homework.begin), homework.end()); The sort function reorders the data in the container into a non-decreasing sequence. homework.begin() indicates the first element in the vector, and homework.end() points to the position immediately after the last element of homework.